sulu/sulu-docs/cookbook/index.rst

     dump-sitemap
     enable-adobe-creative-suite

-It is possible to work through the recepies, altought most of the people will pick the ones, which are most similar to their own tasks.
+It is possible to work through the recipes, although most of the people will pick the ones, which are most similar to their own tasks.
 We're open to `suggestions <http://sulu.io/en/contact>`_.